os2loop/profile/README.md

 drush --yes features-revert loop_post
 ```

-#### Notifications

-Loop can send out notifications when new content (questions, answers, documents)
-is added or existing content is updated.

-Go to `/admin/config/loop/notifications` to define which content types to send
-out notification for and to define mail notification templates.

 ##### The “Create post” menu item

 Drupal handles translations of menu links in peculiar way, so if the menu link